Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Impact of Prompt Difficulty on Self-Play Preference Learning

 This finding suggests that the interplay between model capacity and prompt complexity influences the effect of challenging prompts.
 For weaker models, hard prompts tend to underperform easier prompts when performing self-play preference optimization.
 In contrast, stronger models are more robust to prompts of varying difficulty.

-Although sufficiently capable models may bridge the performance gap on hard prompts of UltraFeedback~\cite{pmlr-v235-cui24f} in our experiment, the existence of hard prompts in the real world remains unavoidable.
-This underscores the practical importance of our work, which also motivates us to study prompts.
+\textbf{Although sufficiently capable models may bridge the performance gap on hard prompts of UltraFeedback used as a testbed in this work, the existence of hard prompts in the real world remains unavoidable.} This underscores the practical importance of our work, which also motivates us to study prompts for self-play optimization.

 \definecolor{cream}{HTML}{F7EED7} \definecolor{edge}{HTML}{2C7A7B}